blazing-gig/multi-tenant-poc/README.md

 ## Shell

-Since all DB queries made via any of the ORM libraries used by the app, would now need to be bound to a tenant context, by default, **any query run from within the shell would fail**.
+Since all DB queries made via the ORM, would now need to be bound to a tenant context, by default, **any query run from within the shell would fail**.

 In order to fix this, some tenant context has to be set explicitly as follows: